ZelzerLab/Prepare_data_for_3D_MAPs/README.md

 This script converts 3D binary tif images into a (Surfaces).mat file containing a triangulated mesh of each object.

+1. Open the script "prepare_segmentation_file_for_analysis" by double clicking it.

-1. Set the number of parallel workers to use (using more workers will speed up runtime).
+2. Set the number of parallel workers to use (using more workers will speed up runtime).

 ![image](https://user-images.githubusercontent.com/58815992/112824484-4066c000-9093-11eb-9998-77b9b31bf9e5.png)

-2. Set the minimum and maximum volume range, to eliminate noisy objects of abnormal size.
+3. Set the minimum and maximum volume range, to eliminate noisy objects of abnormal size.

 ![image](https://user-images.githubusercontent.com/58815992/112824756-96d3fe80-9093-11eb-8ddc-2ba7aaa047ff.png)

-3. Set the voxel size of the image in microns [x,y,z].
+4. Set the voxel size of the image in microns [x,y,z].

 ![image](https://user-images.githubusercontent.com/58815992/112825156-18c42780-9094-11eb-9506-9789a5886726.png)

-4. Create a variable with the data path containing all of the images to process by typing the following in the command window
+5. Create a variable with the data path containing all of the images to process by typing the following in the command window